LSSTDESC/CCL/README.md

 The Dockerfile to generate a Docker image is included in the CCL repository as Dockerfile.
 This can be used to create an image that Docker can spool up as a virtual machine, allowing you to utilize CCL on any infrastructure with minimal hassle.
 The details of Docker and the installation process can be found at [https://www.docker.com/](https://www.docker.com/).
 Once Docker is installed, it is a simple process to create an image!
 1. Enter the Dockerfile with the editor of your choice.
 Replace <GITUSERHERE> and <GITPASSHERE> with your Git information.
 This is a temporary measure that will be removed upon public release of the repository. **DO NOT SHARE THE RESULTING IMAGE WITH ANYONE.**
 2. In a terminal of your choosing (with Docker running), type the command `docker build -t ccl .` in the CCL directory.

-3. To spool up a docker container, we recommend entering in interactive mode with bash.
-This can be done with `docker run -rm -it ccl bash`.
-This command will remove the container once it is closed and enter this Docker container in bash.
+The resulting Docker image has two primary functionalities.
+The first is a CMD that will open Jupyter notebook tied to a port on your local machine.
+This can be used with the following run command: `docker run -p 8888:8888 ccl`.
+You can then access the notebook in the browser of your choice at `localhost:8888`.
+The second is to access the bash itself, which can be done using `docker run -it ccl bash.`

 This Dockerfile currently contains all installed C libraries and the Python wrapper.
-It currently uses Python2.7-dev and does not yet support ipython or Jupyter notebooks.
-This all runs on a virtual Ubuntu machine and should exhibit minimal slowdown.
+It currently uses continuumio/anaconda as the base image and supports ipython and Jupyter notebook.
+There should be minimal slowdown due to the virtualization.

 **AGAIN DO NOT SHARE THIS IMAGE UNDER ANY CIRCUMSTANCES.** Images will be safe upon public release.